 Have you had your daily dose of the latest controversial nutrition headlines?
 Some days I feel as though I’ve had more than my share.
 When that happens, I like to step back and remind myself that even the news has to be consumed in moderation for me to remain healthy and sane!

 I was surprised to see this study published because it had been the subject of criticism when these researchers published an abstract about it over 4 years ago.
+The study created confusion, causing some consumers to wonder “is sucralose safe”?
 Critics said the researchers used an unconventional study design that causes problems when evaluating the data and have found numerous other flaws in the way the study was conducted.
 They also said the researchers’ conclusions were not supported by a wide body of research that shows sucralose is safe, doesn’t cause cancer, and can be enjoyed in healthy meal plans aimed at reducing our intake of added sugar.

 Another surprise was the move by a food “watchdog” group advising consumers to avoid sucralose based solely on this publication, despite the clear availability of reliable research which shows that sucralose is safe.
 This is disappointing, unwarranted, and not useful to consumers who want tools to help reduce added sugar in the diet.
 The U.S. Food and Drug Administration (FDA) did not change its safety rating of sucralose, and neither did the dozens of other food and health agencies around the world that have approved sucralose as a safe sweetener.